musevlt/mpdaf/CoreLib/source/user_manual_cubelist.rst

  12/15/14 - 10:39AM 94.3%
  12/15/14 - 10:40AM 97.8%
  12/15/14 - 10:40AM 100%
- ./DATACUBE_median.fits created
- ./EXPMAP_median.fits created

-DATACUBE_median.fits contains the merged cube and EXPMAP_median.fits contains an exposure map data cube which counts the number of exposures used for the combination of each pixel.
+cube and expmap are :class:`mpdaf.obj.Cube` objects that contains respectively the merged cube and an exposure map data cube which counts the number of exposures used for the combination of each pixel. statpix is an astropy.Table objects that gives pixel statistics.

 This process is multithreaded.
 It needs 30 minutes on a machine with 32 cpus.

 It is also possible to merge these cubes using sigma clipped mean::

- >>> l.merging(output='merging', nmax=2, nclip=5.0, nstop=2, var_mean=True)
+ >>> cube, expmap, statpix = l.merging(output='merging', nmax=2, nclip=5.0, nstop=2, var='stat_mean')
   1: HDFS/DATACUBE-MUSE.2014-07-26T05:08:59.778.fits
   2: HDFS/DATACUBE-MUSE.2014-07-28T05:28:57.448.fits
   3: HDFS/DATACUBE-MUSE.2014-08-01T05:08:41.575.fits